raul23/pyebooktools/README.rst

    $ ebooktools edit -a charm main

-A tab with the main config file will be opened in the Editor window.
+A tab with the main config file will be opened in PyCharm's Editor window.

 Example 2: reset the main config file
 -------------------------------------